 National Community Survey

-Pinellas County is surveying residents to better understand the community’s needs and perspectives.
-The National Community Survey™️ has been sent to randomly select households.
-This scientific assessment measures community livability according to residents.
+Pinellas County surveys residents to better understand the community’s needs and perspectives.
+The mailed National Community Survey™ (NCS) was sent to randomly select households in February.
+This scientific assessment measured community livability according to residents.
+The online open participation survey is now open through April 10.

 The NCS reports the opinions of a representative sample of residents of the County about the ten central facets of a community: